guardian/grid/docs/05-migration/02-how-to.md

 full list of failed images and a button to easily retry them.

-Caveat: Currently the failure messages may not be very descriptive due to how error messages are passed through Grid systems.
+Caveat: Currently the failure messages may not be very descriptive due to how error messages are passed through Grid services.
 Be aware that one group of errors in the dashboard _may_ have multiple different root causes.
 Try searching the logs using the image ID to find the original error, whichever service that originates from.